 Components of Fully Diluted Shares Oustanding

-There are certain components in companies which have the option to convert in shareholders’ equity.
+There are certain components in companies that have the option to convert in shareholders’ equity.
 The most common ones are convertible Bonds, convertible preferred stocks and employee stock options of a company.

 #1 – Convertible Bonds